2025 Afghan deportation from Iran: Pretext and contributing factors

 The Iranian government has long regarded the large Afghan refugee population as a liability.
-Following the June 2025 Iran–Israel war, the government intensified its anti-immigrant rhetoric, blaming Afghans for security failures and accusing them of espionage for Israel.
+Following the June 2025 Twelve-Day War, the government intensified its anti-immigrant rhetoric, blaming Afghans for security failures and accusing them of espionage for Israel.
 Iranian state media aired footage of an alleged Afghan "spy" confessing to his activities, though no supporting evidence was provided.

 Critics and international observers suggested that the espionage claims were a baseless pretext for fulfilling a long-held ambition to reduce the Afghan population and to deflect internal dissent by scapegoating a vulnerable minority.
 Arafat Jamal, the UNHCR representative for Afghanistan, stated, "perhaps the Afghans are being scapegoated and some of the anger is being taken out on them."

 Economic pressures also played a role.
-With Iran's economy suffering under international sanctions, rising inflation, and unemployment, public calls to expel Afghan refugees, who were often blamed for taking jobs, had increased.
+With Iran's economy suffering under international sanctions, rising inflation, and unemployment, public calls to deport Afghan refugees, who were often blamed by many Iranian citizens and media outlets for taking jobs, had increased.

 Deportation campaign

 Scale and timeline

 On 6 June 2025, the Iranian government announced a one-month deadline for all undocumented Afghan refugees to leave the country or face arrest and deportation.
 The campaign accelerated dramatically after the conflict with Israel.
-The IOM reported that 508,426 Afghans were expelled between 24 June and 9 July, with daily crossings peaking at 51,000.
+The IOM reported that 508,426 Afghans were deported between 24 June and 9 July, with daily crossings peaking at 51,000.
 The International Federation of The Red Cross and Red Crescent stated that over 800,000 Afghans had returned from Iran since the beginning of 2025.

+Iranian authorities deported approximately 1.6 million undocumented Afghan migrants between January and October 2025.